 Ignore the extreme predictions.
 Both “AI will replace all jobs next year” and “AI is completely useless hype” are wrong.
 Reality is somewhere in between.

 Focus on learning, not speculating.
-Time spent learning to use AI tools in your work is more valuable than time spent trying to predict stock prices.
+Time spent learning to use ChatGPT, Claude, or Google Gemini in your work is more valuable than time spent trying to predict Nvidia’s stock price.

 Watch what people do, not what they say.
 Are real companies using AI to solve real problems?
 Are real people getting value from these tools?
 That matters more than stock prices or media hype.